iceriverweng/dobecom/README.md

 # dobecom

- yet a linux command-line Dr.com client for CUST COPYLEFT(only parts by myself) !
+ yet a command-line Dr.com client for CUST

+ COPYLEFT(only parts by myself) !
 ### acknowledgement
  protocol detail refer to [drcom-generic](https://github.com/drcoms/drcom-generic) by latyas.